How to Earn a Syracuse Online MBA without GMAT or GRE Scores

-For candidates who do not qualify for a waiver, we recommend taking the GMAT or GRE several months before applying to a graduate program in order to prepare and, if necessary, retake the test.
+For candidates who do not qualify for a GMAT waiver through the Whitman School of Management, we recommend taking the GMAT or GRE several months before applying to a graduate program to prepare and, if necessary, retake the test.

 How many times can I take the GMAT?

-According to the official GMAT website, applicants can take the GMAT exam once every 16 calendar days and no more than 5 times in a 12-month period.
-The test cannot be taken more than 8 times total.
+According to the official GMAT web site, applicants can take the GMAT once every 16 calendar days and no more than five times in a 12-month period.
+The test cannot be taken more than eight times total.

 Securing a GMAT/GRE Waiver

-To qualify for a GMAT/GRE waiver when applying to Whitman’s online MBA program, contact an admissions counselor to walk through the process of applying without submitting test scores.
-Contact us by phone at 844-797-4622 or email us.
+To qualify for a GMAT/GRE waiver when applying to Whitman’s online MBA program, contact an admissions counselor to walk you through the process of applying without submitting test scores.

 The admissions committee reserves the right to request a standardized test score (GMAT or GRE) from any applicant.
 In rare cases during the review process, the committee may not be able to make an informed decision solely on the information provided.
 In these cases, an admissions counselor will request a test score on the committee’s behalf.

 The Whitman School seeks to provide maximum flexibility at all stages of earning your MBA online.
 In addition to providing GMAT and GRE waivers for eligible applicants during the admissions process, we provide a flexible student experience from your first day of classes through graduation.